masterteam-ntua/master-team-website/_pages/courses.md

     </div>
     <div class="row subject-block" id="introduction-neuroscience">
         <h2>
-            Introduction to neuroscience and neural engineering
+            Introduction to Neuroscience and Neural Engineering
         </h2>
         <p>
             This course examines a range of neural engineering approaches to investigating and intervening in the nervous system,